People

 Jasmin Schreiber, BSc

-She is in the master's program in biology at the University of Hamburg and is conducting research on Staphylinidae for her master's thesis.
+She is in the Master's program in Biology at the University of Hamburg and is conducting research on Staphylinidae for her Master's thesis.
+She works on comparison of rove beetle species composition in protected and semi-protected peat areas in Hamburg.
 She also publishes books and teaches at the National Institute for Science Communication (NaWik).

 jasmin.schreiber@studium.uni-hamburg.de